-Besides this, national competition authorities from the European Union published a report containing a complete overview of the state of play of information requirements for merger notification in the European Union (May 2016).
+In addition to this, national competition authorities from the European Union published a report containing a complete overview of the state of play of information requirements for merger notification in the EU (May 2016).
 This document intends to provide guidance to companies that must notify a transaction in several Member States.

-However, the FCA and the Commission do not have concurrent jurisdiction.
-Concentrations with a Community dimension fall within the exclusive jurisdiction of the Commission, and reciprocally the Commission has no jurisdiction to deal with a concentration falling within the competence of the Member States.
+However, the FCA and the EU Commission do not have concurrent jurisdiction.
+Concentrations with a Community dimension fall within the exclusive jurisdiction of the Commission, and, reciprocally, the Commission has no jurisdiction to deal with a concentration falling within the competence of the Member States.

 Referrals from the Commission may give rise to a complicated Phase II investigation.
-Recently, the Commission referred the de facto merger between Auchan and System U. The Authority opened a Phase II, at the end of which, the parties withdrew their notification and abandoned the transaction in view of the risk of prohibition or onerous commitments.
+Recently, the Commission referred the de facto merger between Auchan and Système U. The Authority opened a Phase II review, at the end of which the parties withdrew their notification and abandoned the transaction in view of the risk of prohibition or onerous commitments.

 ii Dealing with special situations

-Agreements entered into parties to a concentration may restrict the parties' freedom of action in the market and thus contain restrictions of competition.
-Commonly encountered restrictions in this context include in particular non-compete clauses imposed on the vendor, restrictions in licence agreements and purchase and supply obligations.
+Agreements entered into by parties to a concentration may restrict the parties' freedom of action in the market and thus contain restrictions of competition.
+Commonly encountered restrictions in this context include, in particular, non-compete clauses imposed on the vendor, restrictions in licence agreements and purchase and supply obligations.